larasaints/digital-design-portfolio/README.md

 ## About This Repository

-This repository is maintained as a **work portfolio and project showcase**.
+This repository is maintained as a **work-samples-only portfolio and project showcase**.

 The projects demonstrate my ability to work across visual design, digital products, motion graphics, content presentation, and creative production.